 To enable the mounting of a second 2m antennas to the bicycle, I added a side-arm to the original antenna bracket.
 The original SO-239 feedthrough holds the two pieces of aluminum together.
-A BNC feedthrough serves as the mount for the second antenna, the MFJ 1/2λ extendable BNC-mount whip.
+A BNC feedthrough serves as the mount for the second antenna, an MFJ 1/2λ extendable BNC-mount whip.
 During the 2010 Marathon, I used the MFJ 1/2λ extendable whip for the voice radio and the Larsen 1/2λ antenna for the Micro-Trak AIO.
-I found that the mass in the side-arm and second antenna was enough to tax the original velcro mount so I ran a screw through the original aluminum plate and the top of my luggage rack.
+I found that the mass in the side-arm and second antenna was enough to nearly defeat the original velcro mount so I ran a screw through the original aluminum plate and the top of my luggage rack.

 The Micro-Trak AIO is secured horizontally to the antenna bracket with velcro.

 For the 2011, 2012, and 2013 runnings of the marathon I used the same configuration except the antenna bracket was pivoted 90° at the SO-239 feedthrough so both antennas are in the plane of the bicycle.
 This was done to prevent the antennas from striking each other as I ride.